ara-foundation/web/README.md

 # Ara Web

+Inspirational?
+If the terminology is specific, write the definitions in my own words for eli5.

+More creative freedom in the software,
+But also, more accessible technical know-hows common man.

+Main goal: Collaborate with the help of others, or with the resources of others.

+Ara Web's goal is to decentralize software ownership.
-Ara Web is a collaboration tool that exposes it's source code to the user, which users can customize using AI.
+It's a collaboration tool that exposes its own source code to the user.
-The result of customization, as well as collaboration efforts are then published on the Blockchain.
+But instead of manual source code management,
+Ara Provides various AI assistants to boost the efficiency of your project development.

+Projects made in Ara, as well as website customizations are then stored on the blockchain as interlinked graph data.
+Whenever, you charge for the software, Ara Blockchain distributes the funds to all contributors.
+Which means, building a thriving open source economy on a global scale

 To run the sample server that will us atomic data: